 I dreaded the cold weather: while the other boys whizzed around on lethal ice “slides” I would stamp my feet and shiver, just counting the interminable minutes until we were allowed back in the building.

 Supervised sports were conducted on the eponymous Field, and one time Mr McDonald was trying to lick the football team into shape when Watford FC manager Ken Furphy rocked up and took a turn.
 If he was scouting for the youth team, he was disappointed.
 “You could drive a bus through that defence” was his comment.
-Furphy had children at the school, Susan and Keith, likeable kids with none of the swagger which might have come from having such a famous dad.
+Furphy had children at the school, Susan and Keith, likeable kids with none of the swagger which might have come from having such a cool and famous dad.
 Ron Rollitt, secretary at Watford FC also had twin boys at the school, Michael and David, among my friends in class.

 My football career was mixed: despite my size I was good enough to be on the fringes of the school team, and was proud to put on the light and dark blue hooped WFS shirt.
 We had a run of three fixtures in six days: just before the first of them we were confined by rain to the classroom at lunchtime.
 Someone threw a paper dart in my direction which I ducked with such vigour that I cut my forehead open on the desk.
 Blood was pouring from the wound, and after being patched up I was driven by the headmaster Mr Colman in his white sports car to Watford Peace, where the injury required several stitches.
 When the excitement of all this attention had worn off, I was devastated to be missing three games, just when I had become a regular selection.
 Mr McDonald showed his kinder side by allowing me to attend the third match as a linesman.